catewairimu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script that creates a directory called my_dir with permission 751 in the working directory.
 Script that changes the group owner to school for the file hello.
 A script that changes the owner to vincent and the group owner to staff for all files and directories in the working directory.
 Script that changes the owner and the group owner of _hello to vincent and staff respectively.
+A script that changes the owner of the file hello to betty only if it is own by the user guillaume.